Anyvoc — FAQ

 The app filters vocabulary by the CEFR levels you've selected (in Settings → CEFR level).
 Vocabulary at levels outside your current selection is still stored on the device but hidden in the trainer and the vocabulary list.
 Change the selection and the words reappear immediately.

-Free users pick exactly one level at a time; Pro users can select several levels in parallel — useful when you're transitioning between levels (e.g. B1 + B2 together) or want to review a wider span at once.
+Basic users pick exactly one level at a time; Pro users can select several levels in parallel — useful when you're transitioning between levels (e.g. B1 + B2 together) or want to review a wider span at once.

 Exception: vocabulary you've added yourself via long-press in the original text (Pro feature) is always shown — regardless of the configured level.
 Your explicit intent beats the filter.